Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Operator

-At this time, I'd like to now turn the conference over to Mr. John Santa Maria, Coca-Cola FEMSA's Chief Executive Officer.
+At this time, I would like to now turn the conference over to Mr. John Santa Maria, Coca-Cola FEMSA's Chief Executive Officer.
 Please go ahead, Mr. Santa Maria.

 John Santa Maria